RobinSchmidt/RS-MET/ReadMe.txt

 The most important project that can actually be built by itself is in:
 Products/AudioPlugins/ToolChain/
+ToolChain is a plugin that is actually many plugins in one.
+You can create a chain of several sound processors (which i internally call AudioModules) that were previously distributed as plugins in their own right.
+Project management is just sooo much easier when everything is lumped into a single project.
 The code in this project is trivial because all the actual code is in the library.
-The other products that can be built are mostly for development and testing.
+The other projects that can be built are mostly for development and testing.